Light Trespass Problems?

-In that case, you should first write your city counsel representative and mayor to complain about the lack of an ordinance to protection people from lighting abuse and copy us at [email protected].
-Most cities don’t keep records of such complaints and copying us provides a basis to push for such ordinances when we can show a record of complaints over time.
+In that case, you should write your city council representative and mayor to complain about the lack of an ordinance to protect people from lighting abuse and copy us at [email protected].
+Most cities don't keep records of such complaints and copying us provides a basis to push for such ordinances when we can show a record of complaints over time.

-An ordinance is obviously the better solution, but unless people complain we can’t realistically make that happen.
+An ordinance is obviously the better solution, but unless people complain we can’t really make that happen.

 PS Email us, [email protected], if talking to your neighbor works as well.
 We would love to hear success stories.